On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-\begin{lem} Let $C$ be a maximal cycle.
-For every outgoing vertex $v$ of $C$ the outgoing edge attached to $v$ does not belong to any cycle. \end{lem} Proof of Lemma \ref{out}. \\By contradiction.
-Assume there is an outgoing edge $e$ of $C$ which belongs to a cycle $C'$.
+By contradiction, assume there is an outgoing edge $e$ of $C$ which belongs to a cycle $C'$.
 The cycles $C$ and $C'$ will have some edges in common.
 The outer boundary component of $\mathrm{Int}(C)\cup \mathrm{Int}(C')$ is a cycle.
-This new cycle contradicts the maximality of $C$.
+This new cycle contradicts the maximality of $C$. \begin{flushright} $\Box$ \end{flushright}

+\begin{lem} If a graph does not have any maximal cycle then this graph is a tree. \end{lem}